 In December 2023, the FASB issued ASU 2023-07, Improvements to Reportable Segment Disclosures, which will require disclosure of significant segment expenses and other segment items.
-The Company will adopt this guidance effective January 31, 2025.
+The Company will adopt this guidance effective in our Form 10-K for the fiscal year ending January 31, 2025.
 We are currently evaluating the impact of this amended disclosure guidance.